 The overall objective of the study was to recruit a clinical cohort of 5,000 people with head & neck cancer.
-The initial plan was to follow up the cohort for two years but this has now been extended.
-The Head & Neck 5000 follow-up study is collecting follow-up data for a further 3 - 5 years and we will continue to update information through linkage to national databases until at least 2020.
+The initial plan was to follow up the cohort for two years but this has been extended.
+The Head & Neck 5000 follow-up study has collected follow-up data for a further 3 - 5 years and we will continue to update information through linkage to national databases until at least 2024.

 Specifically, the initial objectives were to: